✔ No account fees or minimums ✔ Up to 4.20% APY

 Pros and Cons of Raising the Minimum Wage

-Raising the minimum wage could have immediate effects on the lives of low-wage hourly workers by helping them to move out of poverty and keep up with inflation.
+Raising the minimum wage, which is a hot-button political issue, could have immediate effects on the lives of low-wage hourly workers.
+It could help them to move out of poverty and keep up with inflation.
 Some economists argue that other pros of raising the minimum wage could include increased consumer spending, reduced government assistance (and increased tax revenue), and stronger employee retention and morale.

 Alternatively, other financial experts point to the cons of raising the minimum wage, including potentially increasing the cost of living, reducing opportunities for inexperienced workers, and triggering more unemployment.